About the Principal Investigator.....

 Graduate Student

 Shanmuga Priya is a BSSR fellow, interested in understanding how lysosomal function is linked to neuro inflammatory pathways.
-She did her Master's from SRM College and was working in pharma setting before joining the lab.
+She did her Master's from SRM College and was working in pharma-industry before joining the lab in 2022

 Siva Palepu